necroware/gameport-adapter/README.md

 Make sure, that you are using one of supported joysticks or a joystick which can work in legacy analog mode

-* *Sidewinder is in the list of supported joysticks, but it doesn't work*

-In seldom cases some kind of timing issues seem to happen and the adapter can't get synchronized with the joystick.
-Unplug it from the USB and after 30 seconds plug it in again.

 * *MicroUSB port on the Arduino is not stable enough*

 This can be a problem indeed, since it is very easy to rip off the USB port